 Well, that meant I didn’t have a year to wait to see what happens before actually getting any testing done.
 I expressed this to her and she then referred me to a doctor at the IVF of South Florida.

 During the procedure, the doctor showed me the screen and explained that both of my fallopian tubes are blocked (which is why I was feeling so much discomfort).
-After the HSG produce the doctor basically told me there is a procedure called laparoscopy that would allow me to investigate the blockage.
+After the HSG procedure, the doctor basically told me there is a procedure called laparoscopy that would allow me to investigate the blockage.

-It was tough because I really wanted to know why my tubes are blocked.
+It was tough because I really wanted to know why my tubes were blocked.
 The laparoscopy procedure is not a sure thing and then I could still end up being faced with doing IVF anyway.
 He was very blunt and a little bit on the insensitive side with how he delivered all this information to me.
-They left me to get dress and I sat there crying.
+They left me to get dressed and I sat there crying.
 I was so emotional.